drewverzino/Neural-PDE-Option-Greeks/README.md

    print(mc["delta"], mc["theta"], mc["vega"], mc["rho"])
    ```

-   The Monte Carlo helper accepts either `seed` or a NumPy generator for reproducibility.
+   The Monte Carlo helper accepts either `seed` or a NumPy generator for reproducibility, and includes a common-random-number gamma estimator to stabilise second derivatives.

 2. **Price surface visualisation**